Interview with SFX Master Thomas E. Surprenant

 I’ve been to a lot of neat places.
 Romania was really awesome because I got to see Dracula’s castle and shoot in a forest where a great battle took place.
 I worked on a made for TV movie there and was Grace Jones’ personal makeup artist.
 I also went to the Argentinian Andes for a two-day commercial but got to spend 5 days there in order to acclimate to the altitude.
 I remember standing on top of a high mountain looking out into the valley, and a tour guide pointed out that you could actually see Chile from up there.

 You’re obviously very accomplished.
 You have worked all over the world and created specialty products company Thomas Surprenant Creations.
-You have been nominated for three Emmys and have won twice.
+You have been nominated for three Emmys and have won once.
 You were a part of two Academy Award-winning makeup departments and won a Local 706 Union Guild Award.
 What made you choose the Art of Makeup in the Pacific Northwest?

 I was introduced to Celena, who founded the Art of Makeup, through a mutual friend of ours.
 I was thinking about leaving California, where I grew up and lived most of my life and she shared with me a proposal for this special effects program.
 There are a lot of schools out there, but this program is different because it has my own flavor and is more one-on-one than other programs.
 I’m really glad I got to work on the ground floor putting the curriculum together.
 Students in the program will get to learn from myself and guest teachers who are very well respected in the industry.
 The teachers at the Art of Makeup are more experienced and have more years under their belts than other programs.